DerfJagged/MediaWiki-StripExifGPSData/README.md

 ## Installation

-Requires MediaWiki 1.35 or higher, as well as the third-party tool [exiftool](https://exiftool.org/), with the command aliased to "exiftool".
+Requires MediaWiki 1.35 or higher, as well as the third-party tool [exiftool](https://exiftool.org/) installed on the OS with "exiftool" as a valid command.

 This can be installed on a Linux distribution with the command:
 `apt install libimage-exiftool-perl`